ChiKler/Game-Client-Server-example/TO-DO.md

 - Draw Players and GameMap.

-- Build a test client for petitions
+- Build a test client for petitions.